cerebral-technology/alexmill.github.io/_posts/2015-03-21-pubsubhubbub-content-authentication-python-flask.md

 Thus the "public" key here is the request body, and the "private" key is the `hub.secret` you provided when you subscribed (`feed_secret_key` above).

 You may not have this issue if you don't use Python Flask, but I had trouble getting the raw request body data.
 Fortunately, [this answer](http://stackoverflow.com/a/11163649/2628402) on Stack Overflow gave me a solution that worked for me.
-Near where you define your `Flask(__name__)` variable, create the following class:
+After I define my `app = Flask(__name__)` variable, I use the following code:

 ```python
 class WSGICopyBody(object):